rationalisa/natural-questions/README.md

 # Natural Questions Long Answer Task

-This is a simple repo to finetune pretrained [HuggingFace's Transformer](https://huggingface.co/transformers/quickstart.html) model on Natural Question (NQ) task.
+This is a simple repo to finetune the pretrained [HuggingFace's Transformer](https://huggingface.co/transformers/quickstart.html) model on Natural Question (NQ) task.

 Natural Questions (NQ) contains real user questions issued to Google search, and